Past Prime: A Story of Growing Old & Going Home During the Pandemic

 I celebrated my 40th birthday in April with a slice of cake and a colonoscopy (spaced a couple days apart at the doctor’s request).

 The hair on my head has been graying for the past six or seven years.
-More concerning, it’s decided to start thinning at a fairly rapid pace, my forehead taking up additional real estate as quickly as my hairline cedes its grip.
-I’ve even got this really cool bald spot forming in a weird spiral shape on the top of my head.
+More concerning, it’s decided to start thinning at a fairly rapid pace, my forehead snapping up additional real estate as quickly as my hairline cedes its grip.
+I’ve even got this really cool bald spot forming in a strange spiral shape on the top of my head, as if a gypsy moth colony has been rapidly munching its way through a gray forest.
 So much for baldness skipping a generation.

 I recall the basketball courts we passed along yesterday’s drive.
 Nick and I used to stop every time we drove past for a quick pickup game or three.
 We could hold our own, regardless of who was playing.